What do you need in each and every post? This chamber blog post checklist has you covered.

-Assuming you have a well-written post on a topic of interest to your audience, here’s what you need to make sure is in every post to maximize the attention it receives.
+Assuming you have a well-written chamber blog post on a topic of interest to your audience, here’s what you need to make sure is in every post to maximize the attention it receives.

 - Evocative images or GIFS.
 Use what your audience responds to.

 - Short paragraphs.
 No more than 100 words.

 - Headlines that grab attention.

 - A sentence everyone (okay, most people) would agree with in the first paragraph.

 - A problem or hook in the first paragraph that will keep people reading.

 - A promise of a solution in the first paragraph.